kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

 ### Graduation Criteria

 #### alpha:
-- Implement the proposal using pod annotation and behind the feature flag.
+- Implement the proposal limiting to 1 keystone container per pod and behind the feature flag.
+- Use an alpha API field in the container list of the pod spec.
 - Add unit and e2e tests.

 #### beta:
 - Gather feedback from users.
-- Promote the annotation to API field
+- Eventually remove the limit on keystone containers.

 <!--
 **Note:** *Not required until targeted at a release.*